8fold/php-html-builder/README.md

 ## Usage (basic)

+Warning: Users of this library are responsible for sanitizing content.

 By default, HTML Builder can quickly output an HTML string with consistent ordering of attributes for elements.
 The default order can be found in the [`Element`](https://github.com/8fold/php-html-builder/blob/main/src/Element.php)